Go to content, skip over navigation

 Ironically, far from satisfying these forces, such repressive measures have only encouraged those hostile to the broad mandate of higher education to go further.
 Palestine is the thin edge of the wedge.
 The assault on free speech has already extended the anti-Palestine playbook to other targets, such as LGBTQ+ rights and reproductive rights.

-Moreover, responding to outside pressure in order to preserve Bowdoin’s reputation, endowment and donor base has not proven to be in the best interest of administrators themselves.
+Moreover, responding to outside pressure in order to preserve the college’s reputation, endowment and donor base has not proven to be in the best interest of administrators themselves.
 At UPenn, for example, President Liz Magill caved to demands from donors and external political forces and still could not save herself.
 In the end, the mandate of higher education itself is weakened and hollowed out.

 Thankfully, we at the College have not yet faced the ferocious levels of repression that are now commonplace at colleges and universities across the country.
 But we are not immune, and given the intimidation and harassment that we have experienced, we are concerned that what we have seen here may escalate unless we speak up.